 Building a Loyal Blog Following: Connecting With Your Audience

 In the virtual world, we enjoy more freedom.
-We value words more than we do looks, especially in a blog where writer and reader can communicate with each other with little or even no reservations.
+We value words more than we do looks, especially in a blog where writer and reader can communicate with each other with little or no reservations.
 The metrics of your site may be able to tell you if your numbers are increasing.
 But are you connecting with your audience?
 Readerships are relationships.

 Again, readerships are relationships.
 But how can you nurture the relationships you have with your readers?
 It is where you tap into the human psychology of relationships and how you can motivate your readers to take the most desirable actions.